abraker95/Osu-API-Cpp/README.md

 Osu_Info::OsuData<MODE::get_user_best> user_best;
 ~~~

 Now to start, we need to declare to variable: One to hold the parameters and one to hold the info we are going to get.
 The variable to hold the parameters is a std::array type and MUST be of size 8.
 The variable to hold the info is called OsuData.
 So OsuData has a template arguement called MODE::get_user_best.
 This the template arguement indicates a mode which allows the variable to store user best data.
-All types of data are named accordingly to match what is listed under [osu!API's documentation](https://github.com/peppy/osu-api/wiki).
+All types of data are named accordingly to match what is listed under "responce" in the [osu!API's documentation](https://github.com/peppy/osu-api/wiki).

 ~~~
 // load parameters